 In normal times, there can be many challenges to clinical trials that can affect the overall timeline of a vaccine’s development.
 A challenge often faced is that enough infections need to be happening in order to allow large-scale trials to happen.
 Another challenge can be finding enough volunteers for large-scale testing.
-Moderna did not face these challenges with their vaccine trials.
-Phase 3 of the vaccine’s trial had 30,000 participants in 100 clinical research sites in the U.S.
+Pfizer and Moderna did not face these challenges with their vaccine trials.

-The development of the Moderna vaccine also benefitted from many previous years of research into other viruses as well as the mRNA platform.
+The development of these vaccines benefitted from many previous years of research into other viruses as well as the mRNA platform.

 How is the vaccine given?